Doly02/ipk-proj-1/README.md

 **Note:** Be aware that there are limitations for `{ChannelID}`, `{DisplayName}`, `{MessageContent}`, and similar fields.
 For instance, packets should not exceed the default Ethernet MTU of 1500 octets as defined by [RFC 894](https://tools.ietf.org/html/rfc894).
 Exceeding this limit could result in packet fragmentation, potentially affecting communication efficiency and reliability.

 ### Unblocking communication with poll()
 In programming, when implementing chat client is better to use unblocking communication with poll() rather than busy-waiting for data on the socket.
-Client can fluently check activity on stadart input and socket using poll(), which is a more efficient and elegant solution.
+Client can fluently check activity on standard input and socket using poll(), which is a more efficient and elegant solution.
 The benefits of poll() are that it allows the program to efficiently check multiple sockets for activity simultaneously without wasting CPU time.
 An alternative to the poll() function is the select() function, which is also commonly used for checking multiple sockets for activity, but may have some limitations in terms of scalability and performance.[3]

 ### TCP client